The future and direction of advertising

-At Venuiti, we find this to be pretty exciting.
-We aren't just sitting around waiting for the future to come, we are preparing for it today and are always looking for ways to reinvent the paths this business will take.
+At Venuiti, we find this pretty exciting.
+We aren't just sitting around waiting for the future to come, we are preparing for it today, looking for ways to reinvent the paths this business will take.
 Anticipating the future is part of our DNA.
 We have been ahead of the game since we were founded, and continue to strive toward that goal.

-Data ownership transfer
+1. Data ownership transfer

 Currently, big organizations have control over a lot of user data.
 This data is implicitly shared by users in exchange for free services (such as Facebook and Google).
 As data collection evolves and users become more aware of the immense value their data provides, it is predicted that users will 'sell' their data to companies if they wish to use it.
 No longer will there be an implicit agreement, it will be a written contract.
 We can see this shift happening even today as we enter a new era of data.
 In order to remain competitive and use data to deliver targeted messaging, advertisers may have to purchase data.

-AI reaching maturityAI and chatbots will revolutionize how we talk to consumers.
+2. Artificial IntelligenceAI and chatbots will revolutionize how we talk to consumers.
 Artificial intelligence today is far more advanced than it was even 5 years ago.
-Through machine learning and ever more powerful computers, AI is predicted to grow exponentially over the next decade and it will revolutionize the customer service experience.
-No longer will individuals have to wait on hold for half an hour and try to explain their issues.
+Through machine learning and ever more powerful computers, AI is predicted to grow exponentially over the next decade, revolutionizing the customer service experience.
+No longer will individuals wait on hold for half an hour and try to explain their issues.
 Instead, sophisticated chatbots - which will be nearly indistinguishable from humans - will be able to answer queries in real-time.
 Each customer interaction will provide more data from which the AI will learn and provide better answers.
-These bots could be used to deliver target content directly to prospects at scale.
-We know that people have concerns over the control AI could have over their lives and we can build systems which address these issues.
-We value our human relationships and will always put you first.
+These bots could be used to deliver personalized content to a variety of prospects.

-Personalized notificationsCurrently, most notifications are sent out on mass.
+3. Personalized messagingCurrently, most notifications are sent out en-masse.
 Companies have a master list and they communicate the same message to all of these customers.
-In some cases, these messages are slightly personalized (such as by adding the customer name at the beginning of the email).
+In some cases, these messages are slightly personalized, such as by adding the customer name at the beginning of the email.
 However, these attempts at personalization are transparent to the vast majority of customers.
-In the future, notifications will be truly personalized.
+In the future, notifications will truly be personalized.
 There will be comprehensive data available about each customer and - in conjunction with supercomputers and AI - companies will be able to deliver truly personalized notifications.

 In order to be at the top of the pack, it is vital to understand future trends.
-Work with Venuiti and let us help you stay not one, but ten steps ahead of the rest
+Work with Venuiti and let us help you stay not one, but ten steps ahead of the rest.

 Back to Blogs